-Laureate Centers of Excellence in Education are meeting that demand with best-practice curriculum, experienced faculty, and campus-based or online learning options.
-For example, more than 49,000 students are pursuing degrees in education at Laureate Centers of Excellence in Education around the world, many of them through The Richard W. Riley College of Education and Leadership at Walden University.
-The Richard W. Riley College of Education and Leadership at Walden University, named in honor of the former Secretary of the U.S. Department of Education who is a leading advocate in advancing education, is the largest online provider of graduate level education programs in the United States.
+More than 49,000 students are pursuing degrees in education at Laureate Centers of Excellence in Education around the world, many of them through the Richard W. Riley College of Education and Leadership at Walden University.
+The college, named in honor of former U.S. Education Secretary Richard W. Riley, a leading advocate in advancing education, is the largest online provider of graduate-level education programs in the United States.